 - Purchase price

 - Expiration date of the offer

-- Deposit (initial and second deposit amounts and terms)
+- Deposit (amount, structure and terms)

-- Settlement and possession date
+- Closing and possession date

 - Inclusions/exclusions

 - Types of financing (cash or mortgage)

-- Mortgage terms and commitment date
+- Who the buyers are (young family, developer etc)

 - Contingencies elected and terms

-What should be included in honme offer?
+What should be included in the home offer?

 The offer is a legal document.
-Home offers generally follow the Agreement of Sale (AOS) and usually include:
+Home offers generally follow the Contract of Purchase and Sale (CPS) and usually include:

 - The purchase price: this is, quite simply, what they are offering to pay for your home. - Expiration of the offer: how long their offer is good for.
-Typically one or two days. - Initial deposit and second deposit: the initial deposit is a good-faith escrow deposit the buyer puts down while waiting for mortgage approval. - Required home inspection: the buyer is entitled to have your home checked for defects.
-They will note whether you are expected to address any issues that come up in inspection.
-This is important to note

-- because something always comes up during the inspection, so be prepared. - Warranties: the buyer will want to make sure the property is yours to sell.
+Typically one or two days, but sometimes only a few hours - Initial deposit: is a good-faith escrow deposit the buyer puts down promising to purchase the property - Required home inspection: the buyer is entitled to have your home checked for defects.
+They will note whether you are expected to address any issues that come up in the inspection.
+This is important to note because something always comes up during the inspection, so be prepared. - Warranties: the buyer will want to make sure the property is yours to sell.
 You will need to show your title to the home. - An appraisal: lenders typically require a licensed appraiser to validate the value of your home. - Contingencies: the buyer can void their purchase if certain outlined conditions are or are not met (such as major structural defects being revealed in the home inspection, they need to sell their own home, or your home appraises for far less than they offered) - A time frame for the loan closing date: usually 30 to 60 days